herambchaudhari4121/geomoose-website/source/rfc/rfc-6.rst

 .. _rfc6:

-RFC 6: Establish Fundraising Mechanisms for GeoMOOSE
+RFC 6: Establish Additional Funding Mechanisms for GeoMOOSE
 ====================================================================

 :Author: Dan "Ducky" Little
 :Contact: @theduckylittle
 :Status: Draft
-:Last Updated: 13 March 2017
+:Last Updated: 14 March 2017

 Summary
 -----------

-Keeping the GeoMOOSE project lively requires that we need to explore multiple funding options.
-While professional services have always been available they are not always the most accessible way for users to contribute to the project.
-Given that not all users are techncial or have the time to contribute directly to project works, adding a funding agent and mechanism for taking small donations would allow more to people to contribute to the project.
+* Establish financial controls for administering project funds.
+* Facilitate easy financial contributions to hte GeoMOOSE project at all levels.

 Implementation Tasks
 -----------------------

-1. The PSC will select a funding agent via the RFC process.
+1. The PSC will select a fiscal agent by vote.
-   This will let the PSC have a public record of who is handling the funds as they are recieved.

 2. Expenditure history will be tracked on a Git repository available to the PSC.
+The expenditure history should minimally include a summary of incoming funding, outgoing funds, and the voting record for expenditures.

 3. All expenditures from incoming funds must be approved by a simple majority of the PSC.

+4. The PSC may reject/refund incoming funding by simple majority vote.

-4. The PSC chair will be responsible for reporting funding balance at regularly PSC meetings.
+5. The PSC chair will be responsible for reporting and reconciling funding balance at regularly scheduled PSC meetings

-5. Creation of online services and advertisement on the GeoMoose website.
-   After the funding agent and donation mechanism has been approved by the PSC, the website should be updated to link users in that direction.
+6. The GeoMOOSE website will be updated to include information on how to contribute.

 Voting History
 ---------------